Psychology Internship Training Program

 Outreach Presentations

-In the semester they are not teaching, interns are expected to engage in 4 outreach projects/presentations.
-Interns who are co-teaching are expected to engage in 2 outreach/presentations during that semester.
+When not facilitating MHPE seminar, interns are expected to engage in 4 outreach projects/presentations.
+Interns who are facilitating the seminar are expected to engage in 2 outreach/presentations during that semester.
 Outreach may include synchronous or asynchronous presentations for classes, student organizations, or staff/faculty groups, as well as participation in campus-wide events (e.g., the yearly Wellness Fair), and content creation for the UCC's social media platforms.

 Faculty and Staff Consultation